Skip to main content

 .delegatedAttribute('currentLocalizedText', 'title', { openapi: 'string' })

-// A place with currentLocalizedText with { title: 'Hello world' } will render:
+// A place with currentLocalizedText { title: 'Hello world' } renders:

 // { id: 1234, title: 'Hello world' }

-All options from the attribute method are supported on delegatedAttribute.
-On a delegated attribute, the default will be applied whether then association is null or the attribute on the association is null:
+All options from attribute are supported on delegatedAttribute.
+The default kicks in whether the association itself is null or the attribute on the association is null:

 openapi: 'string',